jmeloranta/antenna-widget/README.md

-This just shows how to program Bandmaster V. Your set up will be different and you will need to modify the code accordingly.
+This program shows how to program Bandmaster V. Your set up will be different and you will need to modify the code accordingly.